Hillsborough Schools Will Begin August 24, e-Learning For First 4 Weeks

 HILLSBOROUGH COUNTY, Fla.
 (CW44 News At 10) – After a 5 hour Special Board Meeting today, it was voted that Hillsborough County Public Schools would delay the Reopening Plan that was passed 2 weeks ago.
 Hillsborough County Public Schools will still begin August 24th, but e-Learning will be for at least the first 4 weeks.

-the intentions of today’s meeting was to hear from local medical experts from TGH/ USF and Hillsborough Dept of Health Director.
+The intentions of Thursday meeting was to hear from local medical experts from TGH/ USF and the director for the county’s health department on the current COVID-19 situation in the community.

 According to school officials, two meetings will take place tomorrow with the district staff to get more clarity on this evolving situation.
 The decision to delay the start of that reopening plan and switch to 100% e-Learning or virtual schooling came today after those medical experts presented data and gave their opinions on the situation.